 Fly rods are specifically designed for use with a fly reel when fly fishing.
 Fly fishing is very different to other traditional forms of fishing.
 It’s often compared to hunting, where stealth, patience and a whole bunch of skill is needed to cast a fly to mimic what the species is feeding on.

 Fly rods are not just geared up for trout fishing in mountain streams and freshwater lakes – there’s an abundance of rods, reels, lines, and flies to suit fishing everything from bass to bream, barra and beyond.
 If you're interested in learning more about fly fishing, we've got some great tips for beginners.

-The first thing to consider when choosing a fishing rod for a child is the size.
+The first thing to consider when choosing a kids rod is the size.
 If the rod is too big for your kids to handle, they’ll become frustrated and may lose interest.

 While target species and fishing environment should still factor into your decision, an all-rounder rod, or rod and reel combo, (such as a light, spinning rod and reel combo) is usually a good choice when buying for kids – after all, it will probably need to be replaced with a larger model as your child grows.

 For a quick reference, check out this infographic which breaks down the major rod types, explaining where they are most commonly used, the type of reel they are best suited for and the relationship between rod action and power.